• Skip to primary navigation

 Add the garlic and tomato paste.
 Cook for a minute to brown the tomato paste and then add the wine to deglaze the pot along with the herbs, scraping up all the yummy bits of flavor from the bottom of the pot.
 Simmer until the wine has reduced by half.

-Make sure to use a full bodied, dry red wine without too much oak.
+Make sure to use a full bodied, dry red wine.
 Burgundy is the traditional French wine of choice, but choose the one you would like to drink with your finished stew.
 Do not use red cooking wine from the baking aisle of the grocery store.
 The idea of this hurts my heart and will not do your stew justice.

 Next, add the beef, mushrooms, and bacon back into the pot.
 Add beef stock and bring to a gentle simmer.
 Cover and cook for about two and a half hours until the beef is the perfect fork tender consistency.